Integrative Adaptive Indexes from Noisy Routine Haematological Markers can Predict and Discriminate Health Status and Biological Age: Introduction

+Biological ageing clocks have been explored from various perspectives and approaches from skin to epigenetic~\cite{levine2018epigenetic} using blood to microbime~\cite{mitrabio2023} (skin and gut) to proteomic RNA~\cite{lehallier2019undulating}.

+Epigenetic measurements are limited in scope due to limited range of molecules measures, while proteomics offers a comprehensive means for measuring ageing.
+However, whole-body proteomic signals are noisy due to different organ contribution to the full signal, and skin ageing for proteomics leads to tissue damage.

+Gut microbiome and other age-related scores, require specialised tests and not routine tests.
+For example, immune age-related scores based on inflammation markers have traditionally required highly specialised and therefore uncommon and expensive tests that are not suitable for mass adoption or mass deployment in current clinical pathways, as they are difficult to scale to cover large populations~\cite{alberro2021inflammaging, ferrucci2018inflammageing, fulop2019biomarkers, alpert2019immuneage, fulop2021immunology}.

-FBC/CBCs have been found to contain enough information to produce clinically useful scores~\parencite{cbc,jupiter}.
-At the same time, it has also been shown that although a CBC is a low-cost laboratory test that is almost universally used, its risk predictive information content is often underused~\parencite{cbc2}.
+In contrast, the most popular medical test, a blood test, the CBC or Full Blood Count, has been found to often contain enough data to provide key clinically information~\cite{cbc,jupiter,harvard}, and even specific disease signatures~\cite{lord2024covid}.
+Although it is a popular low-cost laboratory test that is almost universally used, its risk predictive information content is underused~\cite{cbc2,harvard}, often in favour of more sophisticated omics tests that are also expensive and are not currently scalable.

-Regular blood testing has been associated with short-term mortality and with the ability to significantly improve emergency department triage~\parencite{routine}.
-Most risk scores depend on multiple factors external to a single test result in itself and have proven useful when available, even in the context of the immune system~\parencite{factorial}.
-A number of these scores are based on such factors as physiological data, medical and family history, and lifestyle choices, and reference a range of things, from age and sex to drinking and smoking habits.
-While numerical scores and colour-based scores are relatively common, to the authors' knowledge no single general numerical and colour-based blood test risk assessment score exists that is based on a combination of distances from population or personalised average values, in particular for CBC and immune-related data.
+Routine blood tests have been associated with the prediction of short-term mortality and with the ability to significantly improve emergency department triage~\cite{routine}.

+Most risk scores depend on multiple external factors that are unique to a single test result in and of itself, and have proven useful when available, even in the context of the immune system~\cite{factorial}.
+Several of these scores are based on factors such as physiological data, medical and family history, and lifestyle choices, and reference a range of things, from age and sex to drinking and smoking habits.

+Although numerical scores and colour-based scores are relatively common, no single general numerical and colour-based blood test risk assessment index exists that is based on a combination of distances from the population and personalised average values, in particular for CBC/FBC and immune-related data, used to guide Machine Learning approaches for discrimination of individual health predictors.